 Policy on Conflict of Interest, Human and Animal Rights, and Informed Consent for publications

-A conflict of declaration is required from authors, peer reviewers and also from the subject editors while handling a particular article.
-In case of arrival of any conflict while dealing with an article , reviewers and editors are advised to tell it in advance so that the remedial steps may be taken .
+A conflict of interest declaration is required from authors, peer reviewers and also from the subject editors while handling a particular article.
+In case of arrival of any conflict while dealing with an article , reviewers and editors are advised to notify it immediately so that the remedial steps may be taken .

 An ethical clearance pertaining to human and animal use in research is manadatory for all experimental or human trial studies.
 The editoral board may ask for the digital copy of the clearance in case it is needed.

 Informed consent is essential for all clinical trials, case reports and case series.
 A clear statement of this intent should be given in all such articles.

 The role of journal editors in reviewing and approving material that is published

 Journal editors are assigned with specific articles pertaining to the area of their expertise.
 They suggest the reviewers on the basis of reviewer’s data base available in the journal or a new reviewer may also be suggested.
 After the process of review and subsequent revisions, editor marks his opinion about the publish ability of the article.
 The final decision about publication is taken up by the chief editor.

 The process for handling cases requiring corrections, retractions, and editorial expressions of concern

 Corrections and corrigendum are published in next issues as early as it is noticed.
 A serious concern about an article may lead to its retraction.
 An editorial expression of concern may also be issued for some issues not at par with common belief or not agreeable with common understanding but have a value.